 Avalon Theatre restoration

-UQ is restoring the landmark Avalon Theatre to provide a unique teaching and performance venue for UQ students, staff, UQ Union (UQU) clubs and societies - and in time, the broader community.
+UQ is restoring the landmark Avalon Theatre to provide a unique teaching and performance venue for UQ students, staff, UQ Union (UQU) clubs and societies, and the broader community.

 We're working with heritage and design experts to ensure the restoration process is carried out carefully and to the highest standards, ensuring the site and façade are sympathetically refurbished.

-The project is expected to be completed in late 2023, with the theatre opening for use by UQ’s School of Communication and Arts drama program in the first half of 2024.
+The project is nearing completion, with the theatre on track for official completion mid-year, ready for use by UQ's School of Communication and Arts drama program.

 While the Schonell Theatre and Geoffrey Rush Drama Studio are unavailable as part of works on the Union Complex at the St Lucia campus, the theatre will primarily be used by UQ’s drama program and student-led performances in the coming years.